uspki/policies/certificate-policy.md

 **Validity Period**: The period of time measured from the date when the Certificate is issued until the Expiry Date.

 **Wildcard Certificate**: A Certificate containing an asterisk (\*) in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.

+**Zone**: A subset of Certificate Systems created by the logical or physical partitioning of systems from other Certificate Systems.

 ### 1.6.2 Acronyms